vohtaski/moodle-shindig/readme.md

     shindig.canonical.json.db=sampledata/canonicaldb.json

-### Change host and port settings for your Shindig in web.xml
+### Change host and port settings for your Shindig in web.xml_production

     # You should specify which Shindig host will be run, e.g. , if you want
     # to run the Shindig host on your local machine, you should replace the